samuel-jimenez/GramEditor/docs/src/development/macos.md

   brew install cmake
   ```

-## Building Zed from Source
+## Building Tehanu from Source

-Once you have the dependencies installed, you can build Zed using [Cargo](https://doc.rust-lang.org/cargo/).
+Once you have the dependencies installed, you can build Tehanu using [Cargo](https://doc.rust-lang.org/cargo/).

 For a debug build: